mercaux/slate/integration/index.html.md

-category_id | yes | ID from the catalogue tree or unique name name | yes | Main product title colors | yes | Array of colors, at least one required sizes | yes | Array of sizes with barcodes short_description | no | Can be used as a subtitle description | no |
+category_id | yes | ID from the catalogue tree or unique name name | yes | Main product title colors | yes | Array of colors, at least one required size | yes | One or array of sizes barcode | yes | One or array of barcodes associated with sizes price | yes |
+old_price | no | Price before discounts
+short_description | no | Can be used as a subtitle description | no |
 model | no | Model code